Marcepann/Project-BT4BR/README.md

 ### BT4BR Project: Interactive Visualisation of Ingredients of Global Dishes and Trade Data

-This project presents different data visualisation web app that links traditional dishes from around the world with global ingredient trade data.
+This project presents a different data visualisation web app that links traditional dishes from around the world with global ingredient trade data.
 Built using the R Shiny framework, the application enables users to explore how ingredients of national meals are globally imported and exported, country by country, over time.